NattachaiJairak/DADS5001_AFTER_MIDTERM/Advertising Campaign CTR Analysis.md

 } else {
   cat("Fail to reject the null hypothesis.
 There is insufficient evidence to conclude that the new campaign's CTR is significantly different from the industry average.\n")
 }
+1-sample proportions test with continuity correction

+data:  clicks out of impressions, null probability industry_ctr X-squared = 3995270, df = 1, p-value < 2.2e-16
+alternative hypothesis: true p is greater than 0.1743 95 percent confidence interval:
+ 0.3609635 1.0000000
+sample estimates:
+        p
+0.3611582

+Reject the null hypothesis.
+The new campaign's CTR is significantly different from the industry average.